RTIInternational/teehr/docs/sphinx/tutorials/joining_timeseries.rst

 streamflow simulations ("secondary") to USGS observed streamflow data ("primary") for a few time steps at five different locations (gage stations).

-When the timeseries and attributes have been brought into the TEEHR data model, it will look something like this:
+When the timeseries and attributes have been loaded into the TEEHR data model, it will look something like this:

 .. figure:: ../../images/tutorials/joining/nwm_usgs_ex_data_model.png
    :scale: 60%